taosdata/TDengine/docs/en/20-third-party/70-seeq.md

 taos -s "insert into power.goods select _wstart, _wstart + 10d, avg(goods) from power.meters interval(10d);"
 ```

-The source code is hosted at (GitHub Repository)[https://github.com/sangshuduo/td-forecasting].
+The source code is hosted at [GitHub Repository](https://github.com/sangshuduo/td-forecasting).

 ### Using Seeq for data analysis